Published Writing

 Photo: An excerpt of my book-length design essay American Mutt Barks in the Yard (2005) was included in a Polish anthology of international design writing.

-I have written hundreds of short stories over the years (nominated for Pushcart Prizes and StorySouth Award), and they have appeared in Quick Fiction, Nerve, Epoch, Wisconsin Review, Opium Magazine, Barrelhouse, Sweet Fancy Moses, Word Riot, Dezmin’s Archives, Pindeldyboz, Eyeshot, Hobart, Monkeybicycle, Small Spiral Notebook, Carve Magazine, Drunken Boat, Del Sol Review, Failbetter, Haypenny, In Posse Review, Tatlin’s Tower, CrossConnect, 3AM Magazine, The Furnace, The Styles, Raised in a Barn, Taint Magazine, Foliate Oak, Spoiled Ink, The Edward Society, Flak Magazine, Konundrum Engine, The Paumanok Review, Prose Toad, Cenotaph, Outsider Ink, Spoken War, 42 Opus, Punchline Magazine, Minima, Ballyhoo, and Blue Planet.
+I have written hundreds of short stories over the years, and they have appeared in Quick Fiction, Nerve, Epoch, Wisconsin Review, Opium Magazine, Barrelhouse, Sweet Fancy Moses, Word Riot, Dezmin’s Archives, Pindeldyboz, Eyeshot, Hobart, Monkeybicycle, Small Spiral Notebook, Carve Magazine, Drunken Boat, Del Sol Review, Failbetter, Haypenny, In Posse Review, Tatlin’s Tower, CrossConnect, 3AM Magazine, The Furnace, The Styles, Raised in a Barn, Taint Magazine, Foliate Oak, Spoiled Ink, The Edward Society, Flak Magazine, Konundrum Engine, The Paumanok Review, Prose Toad, Cenotaph, Outsider Ink, Spoken War, 42 Opus, Punchline Magazine, Minima, Ballyhoo, and Blue Planet.

 Photo: The author not writing for a moment